adonev/NumAnal2021/index.md

 ## Textbook

-Endre Suli and David Mayers (2003): An Introduction to Numerical Analysis.
-Cambridge University Press, 2003.
-Available electronically via NYU library proxy or from campus network in [PDF format] (https://www.cambridge.org/core/books/an-introduction-to-numerical-analysis/FD8BCAD7FE68002E2179DFF68B8B7237).
+An Introduction to Numerical Analysis, Endre Suli and David Mayers, Cambridge University Press, 2003.
+Available electronically via NYU library proxy or from campus network in [PDF format](https://www.cambridge.org/core/books/an-introduction-to-numerical-analysis/FD8BCAD7FE68002E2179DFF68B8B7237).

 Additional learning materials for programming in Matlab including textbooks and tutorials are available in the [Resources tab](Resources.md)